PCC Pathways – Moving Students Toward Successful Completion

 PCC’s first year seminar, College 1, is a 3-unit UC/CSU-transferrable course required of all FYP students.
 It provides them with a rigorous academic experience in their first semester of college, during which time they exercise their critical reading, writing, and research skills while developing the academic and personal behaviors necessary to succeed in college.

-During the fall “One Book, One College” initiative, diverse communities on and off campus come together to read and discuss a book.
-It culminates with guest speakers and related events as well as the Student Conference, which celebrates first year student work.
+As part of College 1, the students participate in the “One Book, One College” initiative, where diverse communities on and off-campus come together to read and discuss a book.
+It culminates with guest speakers and related events as well as the Student Conference, which celebrates first-year student work.

 In their second year, Pathways students continue to explore career options, commit to an academic major, meet regularly with coaches and counselors to complete their academic goals in a timely manner, have access to Pathways study centers, and develop leadership and social engagement skills on campus.